humanlayer/humanlayer/docs/readme.md

 ### Function Decorators

-FunctionLayer provides a set of decorators that can be used to add human in the loop functionality to your functions.
-Rather than relying on LLM reasoning and logic to determine which functions to call and how to do it safely, you can move the approval out of the LLM layer and into the function layer.
+HumanLayer provides a set of decorators that can be used to add human in the loop functionality to your functions.
+Rather than relying on LLM reasoning and logic to determine which functions to call and how to do it safely, you can move the approval out of the LLM layer and into HumanLayer.
 This brings strict determinism the "if/when" of an LLM asking for human approval on sensitive actions.

 ```python
 import os